 Graphology analyzes all types of graphic productions such as drawings, doodles and texts.
 Writing manifests the personality of the writer.
 Through the description of the graphics, it is possible to identify deep personal traits of an individual.
-It is possible to obtain information on their intellectual capacity, work aptitudes, study conditions, and other more intimate peculiarities such as the development of human sexuality.
+It is possible to obtain information on their intellectual capacity, work aptitudes, study conditions, and other more intimate peculiarities.

 Emotional Stability: Where it Shows up in Your Handwriting

 The hand writes because the brain decides it.
 Writing is a neuro-psycho-biological act: the brain sends information through nerve pathways to the muscles of the hand so that it can execute graphic movements.
 The slightest alteration in this route will be reflected in the writing.

 There is a very intimate relationship between writing and neuroscience.
 Who writes?
 The hand or the brain?